 Potassium hydroxide (lye) is a natural chemical used for making soap.
 It can also be used in very small amounts to adjust ph levels.
 We chose it as the most natural and safe solution to adjust the ph in our lotion.

 What is real soap vs. a detergent?

 Our soap is real soap, the same kind that’s been made for thousands of years.
 It is made from the chemical reaction between vegetable oils and lye.
 Most commercially available soaps use synthetic detergents to clean your skin and create foam.

 Why do you use a preservative in your lotion when some companies don’t?

 We chose the mildest, Eco-cert approved preservative available for our lotion.
 Without a preservative, invisible mold and bacteria can be a health hazard.
 Although some companies claim to use grapefruit seed extract as a natural alternative, it has been found to contain preservatives in itself.
-We hope to continue experimenting as new, effecient preservatives become available.
+We hope to continue experimenting as new, efficient preservatives become available.

 Are cosmetics regulated in Canada?

 Health Canada has a list of chemicals banned from cosmetic products, but it is not nearly as extensive than those of Europe and Japan.
 It is really up to the consumer and manufacturers to choose the safest ingredients based on their own research.